joagre/ratatoskr/ideas/r.md

 on a 32-bit machine, an integer must fit within 29 bits, and so on, adapting to the architecture's capabilities.

-`float` : A floating-point value in Satie must conform to the machine's bit capacity.
+`float` : A floating-point value must conform to the machine's bit capacity.
 On a 64-bit machine, floats must fit within 61 bits, while on a 32-bit machine, they must fit within 29 bits, and so on, aligning with the specific architecture.

 `char` : A 32-bits Unicode code point value